 Consuming too much animal fat could lead to extremely high estrogen levels, which is one of the leading factors contributing to breast cancer.
 However, as vegans don’t consume any animal products at all, this prospect is significantly reduced and is certainly a vegan health benefit that cannot be ignored.

-Vegan Health Cons
+Vegan Health Concerns

 1. Iron deficiency

 The body needs iron to produce essential red blood cells.
 If there is a lack of iron in the body, it can have a negative effect on our health.
 The most typical symptoms of iron deficiency include feeling overwhelmingly tired and drained, as well as a lack of concentration and memory loss.
 Meat contains iron, which is why it’s an uncommon occurrence for meat-eaters to experience these symptoms.
+But news flash: you do not need to eat meat to get your iron!

 2. Potential interference with existing health complaints